Hotpoint: Indesit

 In 2005, Merloni Elettrodomestici rebranded to become Indesit Company.

-At the beginning of 2007, Indesit Company launched the group's new brand architecture, Hotpoint, and combined with Ariston to form the Hotpoint-Ariston brand.
+At the beginning of 2007, Indesit launched the group's new brand architecture, Hotpoint, and combined with Ariston to form the Hotpoint-Ariston brand.

-In December 2008, Indesit Company acquired the final quota of shares from General Electric for US$57m.
+In December 2008, Indesit acquired the final quota of shares from General Electric for US$57m.
 From the end of 2011, Indesit rolled out the Hotpoint brand name across Europe, replacing the names Ariston and Hotpoint Ariston.